thomasdelvus/thomas-delvus-website/src/content/blog/character-sheet-seraphina-ashveil.md

 - Attacks list real ranges, damage, and types
 - No hidden bonuses, no narrative exceptions

 This matters because constraint is the pressure that reveals story.
 The rules do the work.
-We donít editorialize them.
+We don‚Äôt editorialize them.

 ## A Sheet That Communicates at a Glance

 The design goal was clarity without sterility.
-The layout is optimized for ìtable glanceî use: what a DM or player needs in five seconds.
+The layout is optimized for ‚Äútable glance‚Äù use: what a DM or player needs in five seconds.

 Each section of the sheet answers a single question: